menu

 Forkland - Boligee is a very small town located in the state of Alabama.
 With a population of 2,052 people and just one neighborhood, Forkland - Boligee is the 210th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Forkland - Boligee is generally considered to be a blue-collar town.
-55.28% of the Forkland - Boligee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Forkland - Boligee is a blue-collar town, with 55.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Forkland - Boligee is a town of professionals, farmers, fishers, or foresters, and production and manufacturing workers.
 There are especially a lot of people living in Forkland - Boligee who work in farm management occupations (19.01%), architecture and engineering (10.92%), and sales jobs (7.75%).

-The percentage of people in Forkland - Boligee with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.35% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Forkland - Boligee is quite a bit lower than the national average among all cities of 21.84%: just 11.35% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Forkland - Boligee in 2022 was $22,902, which is low income relative to Alabama and the nation.
 This equates to an annual income of $91,608 for a family of four.
 However, Forkland - Boligee contains both very wealthy and poor people as well.